plone/documentation/manage/deploying/caching/varnish4.rst

         grok.context(ISiteRoot)

-        # Onlyl site admins can use this
+        # Only site admins can use this
         grok.require("cmf.ManagePortal")

         def render(self):
             """
-            Call the parent cache using Requets Python library and issue PURGE command for all URLs.
+            Call the parent cache using Requests Python library and issue PURGE command for all URLs.

             Pipe through the response as is.
             """